 As hard as we try, 91% of plastic still isn’t recycled.
 So how easy is it to make changes to your lifestyle, to help cut down your plastic consumption — or to cut it out altogether?

-Six months ago Pure Planet Member and plastic activist Alex Wilson set out to help people cut their plastic waste when she launched a pop-up shop at her home called Harry’s House Refills.
-A year on, Alex has added another venture, Trees & Seas, which specialises in plastic-free bathroom products.
-We talked about plastic and the environment with her to see how to live a plastic-lite life.
+Pure Planet Member and plastic activist Alex Wilson set out to help people cut their plastic waste when she launched Trees & Seas Eco, which specialises in plastic-free bathroom products.
+We caught up with Alex to get her top tips for living a plastic-free life.

 Is it possible to live plastic free?